Greece Moments Greece Moments

 Gigantes (sto forno), γίγαντες στο φούρνο (V)

-Giant butter beans slow-cooked in a rich tomato sauce.
-They are especially delicious when baked in the oven (sto forno) with plenty of wild herbs.
+Giant beans in tomato sauce.
+Especially delicious when baked in the oven (forno) with wild herbs.

-Okra – Bamies Laderes / Bámia, Μπάμιες λαδερές / Μπάμια (V)
+Okra pods – Bamies Laderes/ Bámia, Μπάμιες λαδερές/ Μπάμια (V)

 Green beans – Fasolakia, Φασολάκια (V)

-Braised green runner beans cooked down with tomatoes and potatoes, or served simply dressed in olive oil.
+Braised beans with tomatoes and potatoes or simply beans marinated in oil.

 Wild mushrooms – Manitária, Μανιτάρια (V)

-Courgette flowers – Louloudia / Anthous gemista, Λουλούδια / Ανθους γεμιστά
+Zucchini flowers – Louloudia/ Anthous gemista, Λουλούδια/ Ανθους γεμιστά

-Oven-baked aubergine – Melitzanes Imam, Μελιτζάνες ιμάμ (V)
+Oven-baked eggplant – Melitzanes Imam, Μελιτζάνες ιμάμ (V)

 Typisch Griechisches Essen Aubergine im Ofen Melitzanes Imam